 - 3-4 diapers of each kid’s size

 The key to the rest stop bag is don’t put anything in it that you need to get out while driving.
-Because you will inevitably take something else out and forget to put it back and then find yourself irritated at the rest stop, dragging your kids back out to the car to get whatever item you accidentally took out.
 Rest stop items only in this bag.

 #3 – Book basket within kid’s reach

-We have these baskets from Target (Room Essentials brand) at home.
+We have these baskets from Target at home (Room Essentials brand, size large).
 I LOVE THEM!!!!
 They are the perfect size for toy storage and book storage, by the way.
-We use them everywhere – toys in a living room hutch, library books in Addie’s room, kitchen towels & bibs in the kitchen, etc… The “large” size I like seems to be about $8 and they come out in various colors throughout the year.
-You should buy a few… or 100.
+We use them everywhere – toys in a living room hutch, library books in Addie’s room, kitchen towels & bibs in the kitchen, etc…

 Besides your kids’ favorite books, any ‘finding’ or flap books are fun for toddlers in the car too.
 Some of our go-to’s in this category are: